Free firearm and militaria appraisals in the state of Maine.

 Appointment may be necessary depending on the amount of firearms you have.
 If you have 20 firearms of less usually I can work you in during normal business hours without an appointment.
 I am available to look at large collections before or after hours Monday-Saturday or on a Sunday.
 I will travel within Maine to look at your collection.
 Because I have a family it can be difficult for me to travel while school is in session during the week.
 My children go to a private Christian school with no buses.
 Your information will be kept private and confidential.

 We do not offer appraisals, trade value, or estimates of purchase price via email, Facebook, or phone.
 Beware of those that will.
 Sometimes they tell you a higher number just to get you in the door then they tell you it is not what they thought or the condition isn't as good as you described and offer you a much lower value.

 We purchase firearms and collectables as well.
-See the Buy, Sell, and Trade page by clicking here.
+See our Firearms Buy, Sell, and Trade page for more information.

 Aslo see our new Maine Gun Buyer Page: https://www.mainegunbuyer.com/

 $$ Money doesn't grow on trees but it does grow in attics, garages, drawers, and closets! $$

 Fred E. Emerson III